This is an easy tutorial on how to Decoupage Easter Eggs!

-We found it was best to cut out the designs or cut paper in pieces to glue on rather than trying to glue one whole napkin sheet.
-It gets very wrinkly if you try to glue too big of a piece.
+Tip 1: Cut out the designs or cut paper in pieces to glue on rather than trying to glue one whole napkin sheet.
+It gets very wrinkly if you try to glue big pieces.

 Here we decoupaged tool at the top and a napkin on the bottom.
 Then we added craft jewels around the center.

 This egg was decoupaged with Gold & White Polka Dots Tissue Paper 20 X 30 - 24 Sheets.
 Then we hot glued tiny flowers and finished it with a little tool and feathers.
 It is a tiny work of art!

 Who doesn't love polka dots?

 On this egg, we cut out flowers from a card stock and decoupaged them on.
-Then we added a layer of tissue paper and decoupaged that over it.
+Next, we added a layer of tissue paper and decoupaged that over it.
 Then we glued craft jewels for the perfect finished touch!

 This egg was decoupaged with a pretty patterned napkin.
 Then we glued pretty craft pearls.
 Isn't it lovely?